julienlucas/starter-gatsby-wordpress/README.md

 # Starter Gatsby + Wordpress Gatsby v1

 This is my starter, it's inspired by this one: https://github.com/GatsbyCentral/gatsby-starter-wordpress (check also this page if you have problems).

 I added:
   - Support for SEO / Yoast
   - Micro-datas
   - Manifest
   - Google Analytics
   - Wordpress API Menus
-  - SMACSS structuration for the SCSS files (http://smacss.com/)
+  - SMACSS structuration for SCSS files (http://smacss.com/)

 ## Use It Now